tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * Add waptconsole config parameter 'licences_directory" to specify the location (directory) of licences (Enterprise)

-* waptagent build dialog : Removed the "Append host's profiles" option
+* waptagent build dialog: Removed the "Append host's profiles" option

 * remove waptenterprise directory if waptsetup community is deployed over a waptenterprise edition